oscarqjh/NTU_SC1015_Project/README.md

 ### Section 4: Conclusion
 #### 4.1 Possible Strategies Derived
 **Early Jungle Invasion**
-Early jungle Invasion is a viable strategy to potentailly get some very early kills within the first 1-2 minutes of the game.
-However, after obtaining the first kill, subsequent kills yields marginal advantage for the team.
+From our analysis on kills in `LogisticRegression.ipynb`, we can see that early jungle Invasion is a viable strategy to potentailly get some very early kills within the first 1-2 minutes of the game.
+However, after obtaining the first kill, subsequent kills yields *marginal* advantage for the team.
 Hence, it might be wiser to not greed for more kills after getting the first kill, but instead focus on laning phase, where the effects of a kill is much more significant.

+**Playing for Early Dominance**
+From our analysis on cumulative kills in `Initial_EDA.ipynb`, we can see that the line for cumulative kills of winning team being steeper than the losing team.
+This suggests that there is a tendency for early advantages to snowball into the lategame.
+Meaning that it might be a viable and a wiser strategy to choose a team composition that can secure early game advantage instead of choosing a late game team composition that tries to survive long enough for their champion to peek in performance.

 **Jungle Player Gank**
 Although the observation from our EDA might not show the causal and effect relation between Jungle involvement and chance of winning.
-It might be wise for Blue Team jungle to focus more on the top side for a higher chance of winning, while the red team jungle to focus more on the bottom lane.
+It might be wise for jungles to focus on all lanes instead of just the bot lane as statistics in our kill map in `Initial_EDA.ipynb` shown that winning teams generally have the jungle's involvement more spread out between all 3 lanes, while loosing teams jungle involvement then to focus on the bottom lane.

 **Choosing Team**
 Although in competitive matches teams cant choose which side (blue or red) to start from.
 However, from our analysis, blue team has a statistically higher rate of winning.
 So, whenever possible, players should always choose to be on the blue team.